 To date the Company has financed its operations through the sale of its common shares.
-As at December 31, 2014 the company has \$1,016,345 in current assets and \$64,683 in current liabilities.
+As at December 31, 2015 the company has \$355,208 in current assets and \$20,520 in current liabilities.
 The receivable balance is composed of amounts receivable the Government of Canada and Government of British Columbia.

 The Company has no source of revenue, income or cash flow.
-It is wholly dependent upon raising funds through the sale of its Common Shares to finance its business operations.
-Over the next 12 months the Company expects it will require additional capital to finance its property exploration and cover general and administration costs.
+It is wholly dependent upon raising funds through the sale of its common shares to finance its business operations.
+Over the next twelve months, the Company expects it will require additional capital to further develop and explore its Thorn and Langis projects and to cover general and administration costs.

 The Company may also seek to raise additional funds through public or private equity funding, bank debt financing or from other sources to support ongoing property development.
 There can be no assurances that this capital will be available in amounts or on terms acceptable to the Company, or at all.
+These conditions are material uncertainties that cast significant doubt about the Company's ability to continue as a going concern.